flyskywhy/gifuct-js/README.md

         transparentIndex: 33,
         // Uint8ClampedArray color converted patch information for drawing
         patch: [...]
+        // ImageData for drawing
+        imageData: [...]
      }

 _Automatic Patch Generation:_

-If the `buildPatch` param of the `dcompressFrames()` function is `true`, the parser will not only return the parsed and decompressed gif frames, but will also create canvas ready `Uint8ClampedArray` arrays of each gif frame image, so that they can easily be drawn using `ctx.putImageData()` for example.
+If the `buildPatch` param of the `decompressFrames()` function is `true`, the parser will not only return the parsed and decompressed gif frames, but will also create canvas ready `Uint8ClampedArray` arrays of each gif frame image, so that they and `disposalType` and `dims` can be drawn using `ctx.putImageData()` for example.
 This requirement is common, however it was made optional because it makes assumptions about transparency.
 The [demo][4] makes use of this option.

+Note the `patch` maybe only a smaller patch on previous gif frame image, so the `disposalType` and `dims` will be needed to assist `patch`, ref to <https://github.com/matt-way/gifuct-js/issues/35> or `generateImageData()` in [src/index.js](src/index.js).

+_Automatic ImageData Generation:_

+If the `buildPatch` and `buildImageData` param of the `decompressFrames()` function are all `true`, the parser will create canvas ready ImageData of each gif frame image, so that they can easily be drawn using `ctx.putImageData()` for example.

+Note the `imageData` is a full of each gif frame image, so the `disposalType` and `dims` are not needed.

 _Disposal Method:_